-Location Of Solar Panels
+Location, Orientation And Inclination Of Solar Panels

-The available surface will be determined by the space of the roof on which the property determines to locate the photovoltaic panels.
+The available surface will be determined by the space of the roof in which the property determines to locate the photovoltaic panels.
 It will be necessary to ensure that this surface is an easily accessible space for maintenance operations, while this space must be protected from vandalism or falling objects.

-Orientation and inclination of the photovoltaic panels
+Orientation and inclination of photovoltaic panels

 Separation between rows of solar panels

-d = (h / tanH) · cosA
+D = (h / tan (h)) · cos (a)

 d, is the minimum distance between panel lines.

 h, is the height of the panel line (vertically, from the top point on the floor).

 tan (h) , is the tangent of the solar height (angle) in the most unfavorable month in our latitude.